Vinayak2049/Programming/Cat_and_Hat.md

-# Cat and Hat

-## You are given a string str, you need to return True if  the words "cat" and "hat" appear same number of times in str, otherwise return False.
+# You are given a string str, you need to return True if  the words "cat" and "hat" appear same number of times in str, otherwise return False.

-### Code (with using find())
+## Python Code (with using find()):
   def cat_hat(str):
     cat_count=str.count("cat")
     hat_count=str.count("hat")